Dental Implants – Dallas, TX

-Missing Single Tooth
+Missing 1 Tooth

 The traditional solution for single tooth loss is a dental bridge, which normally rests on two natural teeth that have been permanently altered.
-To avoid making changes to your remaining enamel, we can instead place a single dental implant in your jaw to support a dental crown.
+Because altering the abutment teeth can cause sensitivity and other issues, a traditional bridge is not an ideal form of tooth replacement.

 Missing Multiple Teeth